Stadium MK: Local/nearby facilities

-Local facilities include a 'Double Tree' hotel and a shopping complex with Next, Primark, and Marks and Spencer stores, restaurants including Nando's, TGI Fridays, Prezzo, and Bella Italia, and a 16-screen ODEON cinema.
+Local facilities include a 'Double Tree' hotel and a shopping complex with Next, Primark, and Marks & Spencer stores, restaurants including Nando's, TGI Fridays, Prezzo, and Bella Italia, and a 16-screen Odeon cinema.
 There is an ASDA hypermarket and a large IKEA store in the wider local area.

 Transport

 The nearest railway stations are Bletchley and Fenny Stratford.
 Both of these are about 1.3 mi away from the stadium.
 Milton Keynes Central station, about 2.6 mi away, has more intercity services.
-Milton Keynes Central and Bletchley are on the busy West Coast Main Line to London, the West Midlands and the North-West; Fenny Stratford is on the low-frequency Marston Vale Line between Bletchley and Bedford.
+Milton Keynes Central and Bletchley are on the busy West Coast Main Line to London, the West Midlands and the North-West; Fenny Stratford is on the low-frequency Marston Vale line between Bletchley and Bedford.
 There are shuttle bus connections from the Central and Bletchley stations.
 Car parking beside the stadium is limited and expensive: time limits on parking outside the nearby shops are strictly enforced on match days.
 On special occasions, the National Bowl is used for overflow parking.